The Elder Scrolls II: Daggerfall: Critical reviews

 Andy Backer of Computer Games Strategy Plus called Daggerfall "a flawed masterpiece", noting that bugs held it back from perfection.
 However, he wrote that it "may be the best CRPG of all time", as well as "the best CRPG of the year, period".
 In PC Zone, Charlie Brooker called the game's core concept of simulating a virtual world "a sound one" and suggested that Daggerfall could have succeeded as a MUD.
 However, he believed that the game was a failed experiment, as contemporary technology could not generate a sufficiently interesting single-player world.
 Brooker argued: "What's the point in being able to go where you like and do what you want if none of it's as interesting as real life?"

 Andy Butcher reviewed The Elder Scrolls: Daggerfall for Arcane magazine, rating it a 7 out of 10 overall, and stated that "If you're prepared to spend the time playing Daggerfall, its size and scope can be rewarding, and in many ways it's the nearest computer equivalent to the freedom of a real roleplaying game.
 However, in a tabletop RPG there's a ref to make judgements about what's interesting and what should be skipped over, and this is what Daggerfall lacks."

-Game Revolution's review of the game described it as "easily the RPG of the year" and "one of the BEST roleplaying games in history (so far)".
+Game Revolutions review of the game described it as "easily the RPG of the year" and "one of the BEST roleplaying games in history (so far)".
 Writing for GameSpot in 1996, Trent Ward opined that Bethesda "has finally returned to the RPGs of the old school and created an adventure that will take even the most experienced gamer months to unravel".
 PC Gamer Magazine ranked Daggerfall among their list of 'The Most Ambitious PC Games'.

 In 1997, the editors of PC Gamer US named Daggerfall the 50th best game of all time, while those of PC Gamer UK placed it a on their list.
 The former publication hailed it as "a superlative RPG", but again criticized its numerous bugs; the latter called it "so vastly massive that it threatens to collapse under its own gargantuan weight".